ajandera/arualcms/README.md

 ![Screenshot 2021-03-25 at 13 56 24](https://user-images.githubusercontent.com/4760295/112476277-04b9b680-8d72-11eb-8433-fb53ddb9f78a.png)

-# Simple CMS made with love in vuejs and PHP
+# Simple CMS made with love in VueJS and PHP

 ## Instalation